laxvy/laxvy/README.md

-## Slowly Migrating my stuff over to Codeberg
+## Mostly Using Codeberg nowadays, but I'll pitch in here when I can!
 Hello.

 A lot of my code is a work in progress (Thus private as a result), but I'm hoping for my github account to be representative of the things I love and everything about myself.
 I have a huge love for Low Level and Backend Programming, though I'm not averse to front end work either.